2 teaspoons fresh rosemary leaves, finely chopped

 1 teaspoon pepper

 - Chop rosemary leaves; set aside.
 Preheat large sauté pan on medium-high 2–3 minutes.
-Place butter in pan and then garlic; cook and stir 2 minutes or until golden.
+Place butter and then garlic in pan; cook and stir 2 minutes or until golden.

 - Add shrimp and sprinkle with seasoning; cook and stir 3–4 minutes and just until shrimp turn pink and opaque.
 Remove shrimp from pan.